 Lesson Three: There is water on this ridge...sometimes.
 The northern third of the trail essentially has no water crossings, while the southern two-thirds is loaded with water.
 Of course the shelter areas have water, but these are on side trails away from the main trail.
 Again, this is a ridge that isn't like other Pennsylvania ridges.
 This ridge can be dry, or swampy, or maybe even has a stream cutting through it.
 So be sure to plan ahead for water resupply, and expect your feet to get wet every now and again, even though most stream crossings do include wonderfully built bridges.

 Lesson four: Big rocks and trees!
 There are tons of really awesome rock formations along portions of this trail.
 Rock climbers will want to bring some chalk...and maybe even some climbing shoes.
 Big old trees are strewn about along this trail, too!
 The LHHT highlights a vast, old hardwood canopy that is becoming more rare in the eastern U.S. There are many impressive trees along the way, including black cherry, yellow poplar, and a variety of maple and oak species.

 Lesson Five: Hikers don't have to carry too much food.
 Multiple resupply options exist near the trail.
 These can save pack weight and help the local economy, similar to the Black Forest Trail.
-Places exist near the LHHT like Walat's on Route 30, Highlands Market off of Count Line Road, and Falls City Restaurant and Pub (at the southern terminus of the trail).
+Places exist near the LHHT like Walat's on Route 30, Highlands Market off of County Line Road, and Falls City Restaurant and Pub (at the southern terminus of the trail).
 Hikers can also walk down the ski trails at Seven Springs to enjoy a hot meal.